 Nigeria is situated in the West African region and has a land mass of 923,768 square kilometers.
-It is bordered to the north by the Republics of Niger and Chad, to the west by the Republic of Benin, while the Republic of Cameroon shares the eastern borders right down to the shores of the Atlantic Ocean which forms the southern limits of the Nigerian Territory.
+It is bordered to the north by Niger and Chad, to the west by Benin, while Cameroon shares the eastern borders right down to the shores of the Atlantic Ocean.
 Nigeria has approximately 853 kilometers of coastline with enriching marine biodiversity and five priority ecological areas:

 (i) Arid zone;